opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_8/report.md

 ##### (5)   Wife’s Prudential Limited Pay insurance policy

 18     This is an insurance policy taken out in the Wife’s name.
 The Wife values it at $33,000 while the Husband values it at $34,764.99.
-The Wife’s valuation is based solely on the participating assured sum, and the Husband’s valuation consists of that as well as the total guaranteed bonus as at 31 December 2016 and the 2017 guaranteed bonus.[\[note: 6\]](#Ftn_6)
+The Wife’s valuation is based solely on the participating assured sum, and the Husband’s valuation consists of that as well as the total guaranteed bonus as at 31 December 2016 and the 2017 guaranteed bonus.[^6]

 19     In my judgment, the bonuses should not be included in the value of the policy.
 When valuing insurance policies, the courts generally take the surrender value of the policies as the date of the ancillary matters hearing, or any other date agreed by the parties.
 In other words, the courts do not take into account any increase in the value of policies after the divorce proceedings.
-Returning to the facts of this case, the bonuses which the Husband has included are payable on claims or maturity only.[\[note: 7\]](#Ftn_7) These are events which may or may not happen in the future; in other words, the bonuses do not represent the _present_ value of the policy.
+Returning to the facts of this case, the bonuses which the Husband has included are payable on claims or maturity only.[^7] These are events which may or may not happen in the future; in other words, the bonuses do not represent the _present_ value of the policy.
 Accordingly, I adopt the Wife’s value of $33,000.

 ##### (6)   Wife’s Prudential Vantage insurance policy

 20     This is another insurance policy taken out in the Wife’s name.
 The Wife adopts the net cash surrender value of $26,156.37.
-The Husband adopts the indicative current value of $32,709.34.[\[note: 8\]](#Ftn_8) It appears from a statement that the indicative current value is payable only upon the Wife’s death.[\[note: 9\]](#Ftn_9) For the reasons set out in the previous paragraph, I adopt the Wife’s value of $26,156.37.
+The Husband adopts the indicative current value of $32,709.34.[^8] It appears from a statement that the indicative current value is payable only upon the Wife’s death.[^9] For the reasons set out in the previous paragraph, I adopt the Wife’s value of $26,156.37.

 ##### (7)   Wife’s bank accounts

 21     The Husband adopts the value of $73,226.47 while the Wife adopts the value of $70,084.12.
-The difference is attributable to the Wife’s exclusion of certain accounts which she claims she does not operate, and which she submits should be listed under the Husband’s assets.[\[note: 10\]](#Ftn_10) Besides the relatively small difference between the two values, as will become apparent below, it is not necessary to determine each party’s precise direct financial contributions.
+The difference is attributable to the Wife’s exclusion of certain accounts which she claims she does not operate, and which she submits should be listed under the Husband’s assets.[^10] Besides the relatively small difference between the two values, as will become apparent below, it is not necessary to determine each party’s precise direct financial contributions.
 Thus, it is also unnecessary to determine whether the difference in value should be under the Husband’s or the Wife’s name.
 I will adopt the Husband’s value of $73,226.47.

 22     In summary, for the assets with disputed values, I set out in the table below the values which the Wife and Husband submitted, and the values which I have found: